-Transmission Planning Procedure Xcel Energy Transmission Planning, South (SPS) SPS Transmission Planning Criteria Version: 2.0 File Name: SPS Planning Criteria-FINAL V2.0 Page 9 of 9 Page 9 of 9
+Transmission Planning Procedure C Xcel Energy Transmission Planning, South (SPS) SPS Transmission Planning Criteria Version: 2.1 File Name: SPS Planning Criteria-FINAL V2.1 Page 9 of 9

 10. Other

 10.1 Multi-Terminal Transmission Circuits

 SPS will not allow the addition of new, or the reconfiguration of existing, transmission facilities that will cause the creation of a multi-terminal (>2 terminals) transmission circuit, meaning the transmission circuit is protected by circuit breakers from multiple separate sources, where current injection is possible from these multiple sources.